 Students often run out of money.
-Having a credit card for college students can be a financial “buffer” for when they need a tank of gas to get home or a sack of groceries after they have spent their monthly budget.
+Having a credit card for the first time can be a financial “buffer” for when they need a tank of gas to get home or a sack of groceries after they have spent their monthly budget.

 The average student spends over $1,000 per year on textbooks and other supplies for college.
 Add that expense to housing, travel, and tuition and we're talking about a major four-year investment.

 Are the thousands of dollars you spend on a college education really worth it?
 The answer is probably, based on current employment statistics.
 However, this is a significant shift from what the answer would have been a few years ago.

 While in college, it’s normal to have help from parents or student loans in order to pay the monthly bills.
 So graduating and taking your first steps into the “real world” is often a very scary experience.
 This infographic helps to spell out the ...

 The answer to success may be as easy as cutting back on alcohol consumption in college.
 When you take the time to look at statistics, you can see how alcohol, debt and academic success all work together.

 Does school uniforms really reduce bullying, improve academic performance and make schools better?
 Read on for 23 thought-provoking statistics on school uniforms including how many students wear school uniforms and the cost per year.